 from: 01.10.2015 to: 17.10.2015

-SomoS Artist in Residence Summer 2015 Ingrid Bittar came from her hometown Rio de Janeiro, Brazil, to work on her collages, and their subsequent presentation at SomoS.
+SomoS Artist in Residence Summer 2015, Ingrid Bittar, came to Berlin from her hometown Rio de Janeiro, Brazil, to work on her collages, and their subsequent presentation at SomoS.

-The young artist’s detailed figurative collage work reflects on the formation of identity, and the things that happen inside a home.
-A longtime obsessive collector of vintage books and magazines, Bittar employs imagery taken from the worlds of three generations: children, parents and grandparents.
+Bittar’s detailed figurative collage work reflects on the formation of identity, family origins, domestic life, and migration.
+A longtime obsessive collector of vintage books and magazines, she employs imagery taken from the worlds of three generations: children, parents and grandparents.
 A cumulative, sometimes literally top-heavy crushing sense of heritage is a recurrent part of the baroque narrative of the artist’s collages.

-At SomoS, Ingrid Bittar also further developed her “Mappings,” a series of new crafty works which visually trace the lineage of her collages.
+At SomoS, Ingrid Bittar also further developed her “Mappings,” a series of collage/textile works which visually trace the lineage of her collages.